PeterOlaleru/function-prediction/docs/PLAN.md

 - Skip Ankh entirely (see `notebooks/Colab_04b_first_submission_no_ankh.ipynb`) until Ankh artefacts are regenerated and pass non-finite checks.
 - The no-Ankh notebook is trimmed for reuse-artefacts runs: checkpoint pushes are disabled by default; optional cleanup republish is gated by `CAFA_CLEAN_CHECKPOINT_REMOVE_ANKH=1`.

-Add later (once stable):
+Main pipeline (05 / Colab_04):
-- Ankh embeddings
+- Ankh embeddings are mandatory (fail-fast if missing).

 Optional:
 - None for the core pipeline (add only if clearly justified).